Conflux-Chain/conflux-doc/docs/EVM-Space/RPC_Compatibility.md

 ## Data verifiability

-Beblow fields will not guarantee verifiability
+Beblow fields can not guarantee verifiability

 ### Block